 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Many people love the Ten Commandments of Moses.
-They are basic rules of behavior that make good sense and they work.
-In fact, they are the basis for modern Western civilization on planet earth.
+The Ten Commandments of Moses are basic rules of behavior.
+In fact, they are the basis for modern Western civilization.

 Please do not be confused about this.
 Western civilization is based upon the principles found in the Hebrew Bible, among which are the Ten Commandments given to Moses about 3500 years ago.
 For an earlier set of similar laws, read The Seven Laws Of The Children Of Noah.